-Olive Beach lived to be 88 years old.
-She is buried in the North Ridge Cemetery, about 50 feet back of the brick church.
-The large round front window in the North Ridge Cobblestone Church was given as a memorial to her One Sunday morning when our church recognized descendants and memories of Olive Beach, we made a pilgrimage to her grave where we placed a basket of flowers and Rev Franklin Blanchard offered a prayer of thanksgiving for her life and her services.
+Olive Beach lived to be 88 years old and is buried in the North Ridge Cemetery, about fifty feet back of the brick church.
+The large round front window in the North Ridge Cobblestone Church was given as a memorial to Olive Beach.
+One Sunday morning when our church recognized descendants and memories of Olive Beach, a pilgrimage was made to her grave where parishioners placed a basket of flowers on her grave and the Rev. Franklin Blanchard offered a prayer of thanksgiving for her life and her services.

-There was a little log schoolhouse nearly across from where the North Ridge Methodist Church now stands.
-Sabbath School was held in the schoolhouse.
-At the 50th Anniversary, a Mrs. Coe told of a little frame schoolhouse across from this church where she first went to Sunday School in 1837 and later this was replaced by a brick schoolhouse built in 1871 Preaching services and singing schools were also held in an old store run by Calvin Wilson.
-In another part of the store was an apothecary shop which a young doctor, Dr Raymond, operated.
+Christian services were held in several different locations in the North Ridge area.
+There was a little log schoolhouse nearly across from where the North Ridge Methodist Church currently stands.
+Sabbath School was held in this schoolhouse.
+At the church's 50th Anniversary celebration, a Mrs. Coe told of a little frame schoolhouse across from North Ridge Church where she first went to Sunday school in 1837.
+This building was later replaced by a brick schoolhouse built in 1871.
+Preaching services and singing schools were also held in an old store run by Calvin Wilson.
+An apothecary shop run by a young doctor, Dr. Raymond, was located in another part of the store.
 The necessity of a meeting place to worship led to the building of the North Ridge Church in 1848.